wp-plugins/basic-google-maps-placemarks/readme.txt

 * [NEW] Added error message when wp_remote_get() fails in geocode()

 = v1.5.1 (10/15/2011) =
-* Updated readme.txt to reflect that the Wordpress version requirement is 3.1 as of BGMP 1.5.
+* Updated readme.txt to reflect that the WordPress version requirement is 3.1 as of BGMP 1.5.

 = v1.5 (10/9/2011) =
 * [NEW] Added a custom taxonomy to categorize placemarks.
 Thanks to [Marcel Bootsman](http://nostromo.nl) for contributing code to this.